ppy/osu-wiki/wiki/Rules/Macro_rules/en.md

 [!Allowed][true] You bind multiple in-game inputs to the same key.

 This is allowed as the osu! client allows you to do so.
-The rule does not apply here, and only applies to interactions with other *physical* keys.
+The rule does not apply here since it only applies to interactions with other *physical* keys.

 ![Disallowed][false] The `B`-key is pressed down.
 Moving the `A`-key down causes the `B`-key to release.